 Day 2: Siena to Lucignano d’Arbia | 21 km

 After breakfast, you start your wonderful Via Francigena trip along the astonishing Tuscan countryside.
 Walking alongside cultivated meadows, with its colours changing from the greens and yellows of spring and summer to okras of Autumn, you will pass through the medieval village of Cuna, just a few hundred meters before entering the town of Monteroni d’Arbia, with its famous watermill.
 The last part of the walk leads you to the fortified hamlet of Lucignano d’Arbia, along its characteristic cypress tree-lined entrance.

 - Walking for the day: 21 km, 7 hrs ↑307 m ↓467 m

-- Overnight in Lucignano d’Arbia (Hotel Borgo Antico or similar)
+- Accommodation: hotel in Lucignano d’Arbia (Hotel Borgo Antico or similar)

 Today’s walk is through a series of rolling hills and wheat-cultivated meadows in the heart of the “Crete Senesi”, a clay area that never ceases to amaze the passerby, with the distinctive grey-coloured soil that makes it look like you’re on the moon.
 Your destination for today is the walled town of Buonconvento, rightly considered one of the most beautiful villages in Italy.